aholkner/bacon/doc/quickstart.rst

 * Your game will require OS X 10.6 or later

-* If your game requires an Xbox 360 controller, the user must install a specific driver, as the device does not register as a game controller by itself: http://tattiebogle.net/index.php/ProjectRoot/Xbox360Controller/OsxDriver#toc1
+* If your game requires an Xbox 360 controller, the user must install an `Xbox 360 Game Controller driver <http://tattiebogle.net/index.php/ProjectRoot/Xbox360Controller/OsxDriver>`_ , as the device does not register as a game controller by itself.

 Windows
 %%%%%%%